zyg18/DSP-and-LDD/README.md

 ./pruning_fw.out comm-EmailEnron_SNAP.edgelist 0 0

 # Note
-There are five methods:LOWD,greedy++,frank-wolfe,fw-m and FISTA.
+There are five methods: LOWD, greedy++, frank-wolfe, fw-m and FISTA.
 We can use pruning technique to make the detection faster.